I write a lot about Mini-Z chassis setup, upgrade paths, and race prep. It’s fair to ask what I’m actually running. Here’s the answer.

 The second car is an MR-03 RWD ReadySet in the McLaren Senna GT3 livery.
 Orange, #12, Richard Mille branding.
 It came home a few months after the NSX.

-I didn’t buy it to have two identical cars.
-I bought it because having two cars at a club night means you can swap when something goes wrong mid-session instead of spending your race time on a table with a screwdriver.
-Broken motor connector, dead gyro, tire that’s given up — pull the backup car, keep racing.
+Having two cars at a club night means you can swap when something goes wrong mid-session instead of spending your race time on a table with a screwdriver.
+Broken motor connector, dead gyro, tire that’s given up.
+Pull the backup car, keep racing.
 Sort the other one out after.

 The McLaren is also where I try things first.
-New T-plate, different tire compound, gyro setting I haven’t run before — that goes on the orange car before it touches the blue one.
+New T-plate, different tire compound, gyro setting I haven’t run before.
+That goes on the orange car before it touches the blue one, because I’d rather find out a change is bad on the backup than on the car I actually need working in twenty minutes.

 Both Cars, One Pit Box

 Both cars travel in the same pit box, cut in foam.
 The KT-531P transmitter sits between them.
-Everything fits, nothing rattles, and I can carry the whole setup in one hand.
+Everything fits, nothing rattles, and I can carry the whole setup in one hand into a venue that usually doesn’t have much table space to spare.

 The KT-531P is the stock transmitter that ships with the MR-03 ReadySets, and I haven’t replaced it.
 It works.
-The ergonomics are reasonable for a 2.4GHz stick radio at this price point.
+The ergonomics are reasonable for a 2.4GHz stick radio at this price point, and it’s one less thing to relearn when I’m already juggling two chassis.
 If I end up racing more seriously I’ll look at the Sanwa options, but for club night the KT-531P is doing the job.
+One radio, two cars, one set of bind procedures to remember.
+That’s worth more to me at 8pm on a Tuesday than a marginal ergonomics upgrade.